juliogomez/docker_cheatsheet/README.md

     docker build -t <full_domain_name>/<your_id>/myapp .
     docker push <full_domain_name>/<your_id>/myapp

-## 4. Networking
+## 4. Basic Networking

-There is eth0 for the container and a peer veth in the host, with a virtual bridge from host to container. iptables make sure that traffic only flows between containers in the same bridge  (default docker0).
+There is an eth0 for the container and a peer veth in the host, with a virtual bridge from host to container. iptables make sure that traffic only flows between containers in the same bridge  (default docker0).

-See existing networks:
+Check existing networks:

     docker network ls